HackingEDU/hackingedu-website/README.md

 hackingedu
 ==========

-This is the website for the hackathon Hacking Edu SF Bay Area
+This is the website for the hackathon HackingEDU SF Bay Area